bahamat/docker-cfengine-policy-hub/README.md

 policy to install sshd are not going to be used, since you're providing your own masterfiles.
 This is a very convenient way to test your own masterfiles.

+If you run `make run WITH_SKETCHES=/my/path/design-center/sketches` then that path will be mounted under `/var/cfengine/design-center/sketches` so both the container and you can access and modify them.
+The Design Center policy will use that directory to install the sketches, so this is a very convenient way to test your own sketches.